Periodontitis: causes, symptoms and treatment

 Are you suffering from periodontitis and/or recurrent gingivitis?
 Ask our dental hygienist for advice.
 In a few simple steps she can explain how to act properly and use our products most effectively.

-FAQ about Periodontitis
+Frequently Asked Questions about Periodontitis

-How do you get periodontitis?
+How do i get periodontitis?

 We have numerous amounts of bacteria in our mouth.
 These bacteria can stick to your teeth – this is called plaque.
 Plaque, if not removed properly, can cause an infection.
 If you don’t treat the infection, you teeth can eventually let loose and even fall out.
 Risk factors are: smoking, stress, a bad dental hygiene and/or diabetes.